eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

 `Install-Module AzureAD`

 # Known Issues
 - Some configurations require specifying a blank value.
 For example, the "EnableDelegation" setting.
 No user should be allowed this privilege.
 The recommendation is to leave this blank.
 The only way to specify a blank in Intune is to use the cdata option.
-(EG: <!cdata[]]>).
+(EG: `<![CDATA[]]>`).
 Configurations that specify a blank may report remediation failure.

 To verify a configuration applied:
 - Open Event Viewer